Utah Admin. Code R315-261-1084 - Air Emission Standards for Tanks and Containers - Standards: Tanks

 outdoor exposure to wind, moisture, and sunlight; and the operating practices

-(3) Whenever a hazardous secondary material
+(3) If a hazardous secondary material is in

-secured in the closed position except as follows:
+the closed position except as follows:

-(i) Opening of closure devices or removal of
+Opening of closure devices or removal of the fixed roof is allowed in

 (A) To provide access to the tank for

-performing routine inspection , maintenance, or other activities needed for
+performing routine inspection, maintenance, or other activities needed for

 worker needs to open a port to sample the liquid in the tank, or when a worker